For her love of baking and the delicious cookies, breads, pies and mile-high cakes she made from the heart.

 I can't imagine what it was like for her in that shell - not being able to walk, eat, speak or communicate in any way to let us know if she was OK, in pain or if she needed something.

-Not only do I walk in her honor, I volunteer with the Pittsburgh Alzheimer's Association.
+I walk in her honor and memory.
 I want to help reclaim the future for millions of others and help raise awareness and education in facilities and of clinicians so families and caregivers can be more prepared and get the proper help they need.

 I am asking for your help with this effort, too.

-Please make a donation to help the Alzheimer's Association advance research into methods of treatment, prevention, awareness, training and, ultimately, a cure for Alzheimer's.
+Your donation will help the Alzheimer's Association advance research into methods of treatment, prevention, awareness, training and, ultimately, a cure for Alzheimer's.
 For the millions already affected by the disease, the Association offers care, education, support and resources in communities nationwide.